phil-rice/Phils-Blog/_posts/2015-11-14-Getting-Going-With-Scala-Macros.markdown

 #Summary

 Macro's are a useful tool.
 They are a way to do things that you can't otherwise do in a language.
+I don't know anyother every half reliable way of getting the toString of a function to be realibly made from it's abstract syntax tree.
 I hope this example showed that useful macros don't have to be horribly complicated to write.
-I use the FunctionalWrapper approach quite a lot when trying to produce nice error messages deep inside code: especially with exceptions.
+I use the FunctionalWrapper approach quite a lot when trying to produce nice error messages and reports from deep inside code.